adhiluphanna/deliciousrecipeh/content/post/388-how-to-make-any-night-of-the-week-crab-noodles.md

 ##### Steps to make Crab noodles🦀:

 1. Boil the crab,peas,corn for 5 mins, take them out and put the noodles in the boiling water and leave them for 10 mins.
 1. In a pan add a spoon of olive oil and toss all the ingredients and stir (cut the crab sticks into small pieces).
-Add the curcumin and dried oregano with salt&amp;pepper.
+Add the curcumin and dried oregano with salt&pepper.
 1. Remove the water from the noodles and put inside the crab with the vegetables and mix.
 Its ready to serve, so quick and easy.
 Enjoy!